UU-Hydro/RiverScape/sources/landowner_evaluation.md

 # Landowner evaluation

+## Overview

+Decisions for adaptation measures require an overview of stakeholders involved, an information relevant e.g. for compensation or expropriation of landowners.
+The number of landowners can therefore be seen as proxy for governance complexity.
 This notebook assesses the number and types of land owners involved in the measure extent.

+## How to start

 First import the RiverScape and additional required Python modules to run this notebook.